OpenStreetMapSC/MergeAddressesAndBuildings/README.md

 Tools: Visual Studio 2017

-Input: .OSM file containing new point Address data (formatted and ready for upload) .
+* Input: .OSM file containing new point Address data (formatted and ready for upload) .
 2 million max (because of starting ID numbering when creating new buildings)

-Input: .geojson file containing new building footprints
+* Input: .geojson file containing new building footprints

-Action - attach address nodes to new buildings and existing OSM buildings when possible.
+* Action - attach address nodes to new buildings and existing OSM buildings when possible.
 Remaining addresses are uploaded as nodes.

-Interim Result: One large .OSM file 'newBuildings.osm' containing all new buildings, clipped to county boundary.
+* Interim Result: One large .OSM file 'newBuildings.osm' containing all new buildings, clipped to county boundary.
 For information only.

-Result: One large .OSM file ready for JOSM upload.
+* Result: One large .OSM file ready for JOSM upload.
 For information only - too large to validate and upload in one pass.

-Result: OSM US Task manager GeoJSON task definition file
+* Result: OSM US Task manager GeoJSON task definition file

-Result: Multiple task .OSM.GZ compressed files, ready for JOSM import with task.
+* Result: Multiple task .OSM.GZ compressed files, ready for JOSM import with task.

+##Usage
+Upload the compressed Task data files to a public web site.
+Note the URL needed to access the data, then put *{import_filename}* at the end.

+In the US Tasking manager - for the Per Task Instructions, it might read like

+    "This task involves loading extra data.
+Click [here](http://localhost:8111/import?new_layer=true&url=http://greenvilleopenmap.info/SpartanburgData/{import_filename})

 ![Block Diagram](https://raw.githubusercontent.com/OpenStreetMapSC/MergeAddressesAndBuildings/master/Doc/ProgramFlow.jpg)